Tom-ak2b/Thetis_MIDI_controller/README.md

 Which is a midi note on event and a midi note off event with the middle printh, the midi note.

-note: On the main display window, open the tab "Program.s" and add: baud=31250//Configure baudrate
+note: On the Nextion Editor main display window, open the tab "Program.s" and add: baud=31250//Configure baudrate